 The Cimmerians appear not only in Robert E. Howard’s Conan tales, but also in Genesis 10, where the Hebrew equivalent is Gomer.
 (The English comes from Greek Kimmeroi, Κιμμέριοι, from Akkadian Gimirri, cognate to Hebrew Gomer.)

-Conan, too, bore an ordinary Hebrew name, that of the Biblical Conaniahu כונניהו (II Chron 31:12-13), a Levite, and maybe a Cohen, in the Temple.
-The name means “God has established.
-“Conan” in place of Conanyahu is a hypercoristic form.
+Conan, too, bore an ordinary Hebrew name, that of the Biblical Conaniahu כונניהו (II Chron 31:12-13), a Levite, and maybe even a Cohen, in the Temple.
+The name means “God has established.”
+The shorter “Conan” in place of Conanyahu is a hypercoristic form.
 Why?
 Could it be because of the Hebrew’s idol-worshipping tendencies that had to be hidden?
 Ishba’al son of King Saul (I Chron.
 9:39) becomes Ishboshet.
 So, Conan’s proper Hebrew name? כוננכרום הגומרי, Conancrom Ha-gumri.